windup/windup-operator/README.md

 # windup-operator project

-This project creates an Operator to deploy Windup/MTA on an Openshift cluster ( Kubernetes in future releases)
+This project creates an Operator to deploy Windup on an Openshift cluster ( Kubernetes in future releases)

 It consists on a series of yaml files to deploy the operator (CRD, role, rolebinding, serviceaccount) and the native artifact compiled using Quarkus and GraalVM.

 At this moment the operator reacts to creation of the Windup Custom Resource and will deploy all needed objects ( deployments, ingress, services, persistent volumes).

 # Installation using Openshift 4.4+ OperatorHub

 1. Using a Cluster Wide permissions user
 2. Go to Openshift Web Console
 3. Administration->Operators->OperatorHub
-4. Filter by keyword "mta"
+4. Filter by keyword "windup"
 5. Click on "Migration Toolkit for Applications"
 6. Install the operator
 7. Select a namespace created previously by you